harryli0088/svg_path_generator/README.md

 # svg_path_generator
-a javascript function that generates a data string for the "d" attribute in a "path" element.
+A javascript function that generates a data string for the "d" attribute in a "path" element.

+It takes in general straight lines or curves that you want to follow, and can add randomized "wiggles" to give it a hand-drawn effect